NoaHimesaka1873/blend-docs/guides/2023-05-03-installation-guide/index.md

 **Secure Boot** is a system implemented by Microsoft which makes it so your computer can only boot *signed* EFI files.

-The ones in blendOS (or any Linux distro besides Ubuntu and Fedora) are not signed (they're not windows) so you must turn this off.
+The ones in blendOS (or any Linux distro besides Ubuntu and Fedora) are not signed (they're not Windows) so you must turn this off in order to proceed.
 :::

 ### Step 4: Boot from the USB drive